RexConner1/project1/README.md

 - Score formula
     - =(Least possible # of moves * 2 seconds per move) / (User moves * User times)
     - Stored using local storage
-- Drag and drop attributes for the rings (using Canvas) were used to serve as an alternative to moving
+- Drag and drop attributes for the rings (using Canvas) were used to serve as an alternative to clicking
-- The automatic solution was "solved" using an iterative solution
+- The automatic solution was "solved" in itself using an iterative solution
     - For an odd number of rings, legal moves would be made (if possible) between:
         1. Pegs A and C
         2. Pegs A and B